refi64/zypak/README.md

 - `org.electronjs.Electron2.BaseApp` as your base app.
 Recent releases include Zypak built-in.

-Now, instead of running your Electron binary directory, call it via `zypak-wrapper PATH/TO/MY/ELECTRON/BINARY`.
+Now, instead of running your Electron binary directly, call it via `zypak-wrapper PATH/TO/MY/ELECTRON/BINARY`.

+## Common problems

+If there is no `chrome-sandbox` binary in the Electron app's folder (e.g. it was removed so that the namespace sandbox would be exclusively used), you need to create a stub one.
+Just `touch chrome-sandbox && chmod +x chrome-sandbox`, and everything should work.

 ## Using a different version